geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Enter a **Class Label** to be used in the legend for the value entered in the *Class Value*

 !!!
 Note
-    The *Class Label* can be a **Custom Labels** choosing between: ${minValue}, used as placeholder for class Min Value; ${maxValue}, used as placeholder for class Max Value; ${legendValue} used as placeholder for the Y Attribute.
+    For *Class Label* two placeholders can be used in this case: ${minValue}, can be used as a placeholder for **Min Value** and  ${maxValue}, can be used as a placeholder for Max Value; the ${legendValue} can be used in the same way as specified above.

-En example of *Bar charts* with a color customization of numeric attribute can be the following:
+An example of Bar chart corresponding to this type of classification can be the following:

 <img src="../img/widgets/color-customization-numeric-attribute.gif" class="ms-docimage"/>